Programs by Campus

-A minimum of 15 credit hours, which include completion of any one of several three-course core concentrations (9–12 credit hours) and one or more open electives (3–6 credit hours).
+A minimum of 14-15 credit hours (dependent on the concentration chosen), which include completion of any one of several three-course core concentrations (9–12 credit hours) and one or more open electives (3–6 credit hours).
 Normally, 9 credit hours can be taken before admission to the certificate program, provided that all course work is completed within a four-year period.
 For course descriptions, see the course listings for the Departments of English and History at Indiana University–Purdue University Indianapolis.

 Scholarly Editing Concentration I: Critical (Eclectic) Texts (12 credit hours)

 - L501 Professional Scholarship in Literature [English] (4 cr.)